tarmstrong/poutine_maker/tutorial/part1.md

 You'll notice that I added a #process key to the fieldset.
 This is because the 'meat' fieldset is nested within another fieldset (the `$element` fieldset).
 Drupal doesn't know automatically how to map `$form` values to `$item` values when they are within fieldsets, so I've added a #process callback to fix this.
 I will explain this in greater detail later.

+### Other Toppings

-In the [full version][poutine_maker] of the `poutine_maker` example module I wrote for this post, I also include a `$element['toppings']` the same way, which is a separate fieldset for non-meat toppings.
+In the [full version][poutine_maker] of the `poutine_maker` example module I wrote for this post, I also include a `$element['toppings']` fieldset the same way, which is a separate fieldset for non-meat toppings.

+As an exercise, add a toppings element to your field, which would allow customers to choose which vegetarian toppings they want on their poutine creation.

 [poutine_maker]: https://github.com/tarmstrong/poutine_maker

 ## Step 3: Tell Drupal how to tell when your field is empty with `hook_field_is_empty()`

+After a user enters some values into your custom field and hits 'submit', we want Drupal to validate and then save the entered data.
+However, before Drupal will validate the fields, it checks to see if the fields are empty.
+If they are, it won't try to validate or save anything.
+In order to let Drupal know whether or not values have been submitted, we'll need to implement `hook_field_is_empty()`.

-`hook_field_is_empty()` lets Drupal know whether or not to bother saving or validating submitted values.
-In the following example, I first check to see if any of the checkboxes have been checked off, and then check to see if they have entered a name.
-If any of these conditions are satisfied, I consider the field non-empty (though not necessarily *full*).
+In the following example, I first check to see if any of the checkboxes have been checked off, and then check to see if the user has entered a name.
+If any of these conditions are satisfied, I consider the field non-empty.
+This doesn't mean that the field will validate, but that it should be run through validation.

     function poutine_maker_field_is_empty($item, $field) {
       $has_stuff = FALSE;